peter-olom/rn-google-places-autocomplete/README.md

 # rn-google-places-autocomplete

-Easy to use Google places autocomplete with in-built support for sessionTokens.
+Easy to use Google Places Autocomplete with in-built support for sessionTokens.

 ### Screenshot
 ![](./screenshot/1.gif)